Tiger4Code/Terraform-with-Custom-Targets/README.md

 - Invalid command: If you pass an invalid command (not plan, apply, or destroy), the script will display a usage message and exit.
 Ensure you use one of the valid commands.

+## Author

+This script was created by Noor Sabahi, a Principal AI Engineer (Tiger4Code).
+Feel free to reach out if you have any questions or suggestions.